ZhirenXu/OSU_Library_Metadata_Scraper/README.md

-## Metadata Scrapper v1.2.5
+## Metadata Scrapper v1.2.6
 Author: Zhiren Xu
-Publish data: 1/7/20
+Publish data: 4/15/20

 ### What does it do
    OSU library has its digital collection repository, mainly contain scanned collections.
 This tool aim at scraping metadata from these records.

 ### Changelog
-   Fix the bug that login return bad result when there is a login fail Rearrange header order according to requirement
+   Fix the bug that record work date cannot be scrapped

 ### Prerequisites
    Run in Windows10 environment.